Thank you for subscribing

 Eyes up

 Do you always seem to get swooped from behind?
 It’s not a coincidence – magpies are less likely to swoop you if you’re looking directly at them.
-If you encounter a swooping magpie, keeping your eyes on it while leaving the area can reduce the likelihood they’ll swoop again.
+If you encounter a swooping magpie, keeping your eyes on it while leaving the area may reduce the likelihood they’ll swoop again.

 The old trick of drawing or gluing googly eyes to the back of your bicycle helmet has produced mixed results – it may or may not work depending on the particular bird.